 1. I am the Chairman of the Joint Chiefs of Staff.
-I serve as the senior military advisor to the President of the United States, the Secretary of Defense, and the National combatant commanders regarding the operational requirements of their commands; I evaluate and synthesize this information; I advise and make recommendations to the
+I serve as the senior military advisor to the President of the United States, the Secretary of Defense, and the National Security Council.
+I am the highest ranking uniformed officer in the United States Armed Forces.
+In performing my duties, I routinely confer with and obtain advice from combatant commanders regarding the operational requirements of their commands; I evaluate and synthesize this information; I advise and make recommendations to the Secretary of Defense with respect to these requirements; and, as appropriate, I communicate the combatant commands' requirements to other elements of the Department of Defense.